 Though not normally essential to reach Yad Moss, we nevertheless recommend fitting winter tyres or carrying snow chains or snow socks.
 These will significantly improve your vehicle’s traction and braking on snow covered surfaces.

-There is plenty of parking space at Yad Moss but please stick to one side of the road only, or else park off the carriageway altogether.
+There is plenty of space at Yad Moss but please park on one side of the road only, or else park off the carriageway altogether.
 Bring a spade to dig out your parking space, if necessary.
-You must leave space for Highway Authority snow ploughs, Heavy Goods Vehicles, farm traffic and emergency vehicles to pass easily at all times.
+You must leave room for Highway Authority snow ploughs, Heavy Goods Vehicles, farm traffic and emergency vehicles to pass easily at all times.
 Please avoid parking like this:

 The farmer has specified that no dogs are allowed on the site.